Get Your Invoices Paid Faster with Freight Broker Factoring

 Freight broker expenses include your business registration, insurance, and bonds.
 A cash advance from freight broker factoring gives you extra liquidity to pay these expenses without putting a dent in your finances.

 Recruiting and training new freight agents need an upfront investment, which is where freight broker factoring can help.
-Factoring your invoices improves your cash flow, which can be used to fund growth initiatives like freight agent recruitment and training.
+Factoring your invoices accelerates cash flow and unlocks working capital, which can be used to fund growth initiatives like freight agent recruitment and training.

 In addition to invoice factoring, you have a few other options to improve cash flow and liquidity, like applying for bank lines of credit, getting ACH/MCA loans, and offering quick pay discounts to shippers.
 In this section, we compare these alternative financing methods against freight broker factoring.